 Section 70914(b)(1) of the BIL authorizes the Administrator to waive the requirements of Section 70914 in any case or category of cases in which they find that applying subsection (a) would be inconsistent with the public interest.
-Due to the critical need to repair and upgrade the nation's water infrastructure in a timely and cost-effective manner, and for the foregoing reasons, imposing the BABA requirements on projects, that initiated project design planning prior to May 14, 2022, is not in the public interest.
-For water infrastructure projects subject to SRF requirements only, application of the iron and steel requirements of BABA are also waived for those projects not already subject to the American Iron and Steel requirements.
-For awards obligated on or after the effective date of the final waiver, the final waiver supersedes and replaces the earlier Adjustment Period Waiver for SRF projects issued by the EPA on September 2, 2022.
-The earlier Adjustment Period Waiver applies to funds obligated to the grant recipient before the effective date of this final waiver if: (i) the project was covered under the earlier Adjustment Period Waiver, and (ii) the award was obligated before this final waiver became effective.
+Due to the critical need to repair and upgrade the nation's water infrastructure in a timely and cost-effective manner, and for the foregoing reasons, imposing the BABA requirements on projects that initiated project design planning prior to May 14, 2022, is not in the public interest.

-If you have any questions concerning the contents of this memorandum, please contact Timothy Connor, Chemical Engineer, State Revolving Fund Branch, Water Infrastructure Division, at connor.timothy@epa.gov or (202) 566-1059 or Kiri Anderer, Branch Supervisor, Water Infrastructure Technical Support Branch, Drinking Water Infrastructure Development Division, at anderer.kirsten@epa.gov or (202) 564-3134.
+If you have any questions concerning the contents of this memorandum, please contact Timothy Connor, Chemical Engineer, State Revolving Fund Branch, Water Infrastructure Division, at connor.timothy@epa.gov or (202) 566-1059 or Kiri Anderer, Acting Supervisor, Water Infrastructure Technical Support Branch, Drinking Water Infrastructure Development Division, at anderer.kirsten@epa.gov or (202) 564-3134.